joelparsons/octopress/source/_posts/2013-06-25-the-boggle-board.markdown

 }
 {% endcodeblock %}

-For the 'depthFirstSearch' function we need to do a few things.
+For the `depthFirstSearch` function we need to do a few things.
 1. Keep track of visited Nodes so we don't visit the same one twice
 2. Keep track of depth so we know our position in the word
 3. Recursively search through the adjacent nodes